 Dr. Gulma has a record of experience in academic writing and publishing.
 He has authored three books, written chapters for books, and has over a dozen peer-reviewed publications and more than fifty article publications.
 Dr. Gulma is a reviewer of some peer-review journals.

-While students study independently through the periods, Dr. Gulma’s role is to provide them with outstanding faculty support, including but not limited to help students to master:
+While students study independently through the periods, Dr. Gulma’s role is to provide them with outstanding faculty support, including but not limited to helping students to master:

 - Excellent academic/professional paper writing